 Focuses on nuances of interpretation including word choice, register, and affect.
 Prepares students for advanced certification at the state and national levels.
-Advanced development in expressive/receptive interpreting/transliterating skills in advanced healthcare settings.
-Including skills in protocol, sight translation, ethical issues and safety.
-Emphasizes achieving the nuances of interpretation in terms of lexical choices, speaker's goal, register, and affect.
-Designed to help prepare students for interpreting in more complex medical, mental health and drug/alcohol treatment settings.
+Advanced development in expressive/receptive interpreting/transliterating skills in advanced healthcare

 Prerequisite: SLNG 2336, HPRS 1105, HITT 1305 and PSYC